DevEzro/Dolphine-Controller-Profiles/README.md

 - Pause (+) -> +

 - The aiming function have been mapped in Dolphin as the real WiiMote Aiming.
-- On the other hand, the oscilometer and giroscope are configured in the movement input tab and it looks like this:
+- On the other hand, the accelerometer and giroscope are configured in the movement input tab and it looks like this:
 ![image](https://github.com/DevEzro/Dolphine-Controller-Profiles/assets/92102267/8b944831-7905-4926-96db-e4048cf7d2e7)
 >--------------------------------------------------------------------------